 |Fall 2||N/A||ETH 738|

 Using a variety of instructional methods, these courses will give the fellow a broad and deep background in research ethics, sufficient to earn special recognition in the form of a Certificate.
 The Program covers all clinical and translational research ethics competencies.
-Members of the MUSC family who complete the Fellowship program are offered membership in the MUSC Institute of Human Values in Health Care and the CTRE Consultation Service (a service of the MUH Ethics Committee).
+Members of the MUSC family who complete the Fellowship program are offered membership in the MUSC Institute of Human Values in Health Care.